 On Thursdays, join in with traditional Mi’kmaq drumming and dancing performers.
 Jig along with Celtic fiddlers or belt out pop tunes with the karaoke crowd on Saturdays.
-Spend a sunny day in a heated pool with the kids on the slide and, afterwards, listen to Indigenous elders’ tell their tales.
+Spend a sunny day in a heated pool with the kids on the slide and, afterward, listen to Indigenous elders’ tell their tales.
 Camp out in your own tent or trailer or slip into a teepee to sleep alongside a traditional firepit for the night.

 Renowned worldwide for its beauty, friendly locals and authentic Gaelic and Acadian cultures, Nova Scotia’s Cape Breton Island is also rich with local Indigenous culture.
 That’s why Darrell Bernard and his partners started Kluskap Ridge RV & Campground, a unique camping destination on the island.